kenchrcum/fluxcd-helm-upgrader/README.md

 When updates are available, it provides clear logging with the exact manifest file paths that need to be modified, making it easy to keep your deployments up-to-date.

+### GitHub Integration

+The upgrader can automatically create GitHub Pull Requests when new versions are detected.
+When configured with a GitHub token and repository information, it will:

+1. Create a new branch for the update
+2. Update the HelmRelease manifest with the new version
+3. Commit and push the changes to GitHub
+4. Create a pull request with detailed information about the update

+This feature enables automated, reviewable updates to your FluxCD manifests.

 ## Architecture

 - **Upgrader Application**: Python application that monitors Kubernetes HelmRelease objects